 Facebook offers a range of pricing models to suit advertisers’ goals.
 Costs will depend on a variety of factors (which we’ll cover in the next section), but the key to an efficient spend is to optimize both ad buys and ad creative.

 Advertisers pay for each click an ad receives.
-This is the default option on Facebook and a good place to start since you’ll pay only when viewers are interested enough to take the desired action.
+This is the default option on Facebook.
+It’s a good place to start since you’ll pay only when viewers are interested enough to take the desired action.
 According to Hootsuite, in Q4 2017, the average CPC in the U.S. was $1.10.
 In Q4 2018, the average was $1.86.
 Depending on your campaign objective, CPC can fall anywhere within a range of a few cents to a dollar or more.

 Advertisers pay for 1,000 impressions, or each time an ad appears 1,000 times.
 If your goal is brand awareness, this is a good option.
 The average CPM in Q3 2016 was $7.19.
 If you begin with CPC and you’re seeing strong click-through rates, it may be worth switching to this model.
 If impressions go up and clicks go down, you can always revert back to CPC.